Yoshinobu-Ishizaki/calcimpy/README.md

 **calcimpy.py**
 CUI program for input impedance calculation of given XMEN file.

+**calcprs.py**
+CUI program for calculation of pressure along with mensur.

 **printmen.py**
 CUI program for printing XMEN file.
 Converting to L, D data can be done.